Select Page

 Professor Smith is Editor-In-Chief of the journal Engineering Studies.
 She is a co-convener of the STS Underground network and co-organized the 2016 “Energy Ethics: Fragile Lives and Imagined Futures” conference at the University of St. Andrews, which was later published as special issues of Energy Research & Social Science and the Journal of the Royal Anthropological Institute.
 She continues to theorize the coal downturn in the United States and contribute to debates about more just energy transitions.

 From her position at Mines, she has developed an active, funded research agenda on engineering education, including the funds of knowledge of low-income and first generation engineering students, belongingness among under-represented students in engineering, and the influence of social science learning for students’ understandings of social responsibility.
-She conclude an NSF Partnerships in International Research and Education grant that educated US engineering undergraduates to co-design, implement and evaluate more sustainable artisanal mining practices and technologies with miners and affected communities in Peru and Colombia.
+She concluded an NSF Partnerships in International Research and Education grant that educated US engineering undergraduates to co-design, implement and evaluate more sustainable artisanal mining practices and technologies with miners and affected communities in Peru and Colombia.
+She is now Co-PI on an NSF grant that facilitates research exchanges between U.S. and Colombian engineering students.

 Education